 None of the proposed housing will be ‘affordable’ according to the government’s definition of 80% of the market price.

 The architects have said that all the proposed developments will be two-storey and set lower in the site than previous proposals.

 Burwash Save Our Fields have already drafted a response to the proposals.
 Click here for details.

 There remains outline planning permission for 30 houses on the site.
 To see a pdf overview of the new plans click here.

-On the 26th November the architects presented the initial new set of plans to the Planning Committee.
+On the 26th November the architects presented the initial new set of plans to the Planning Committee of Burwash Parish Council.
 You can read the minutes of that meeting here.